ShirinG/shirinsplayground/content/page/conferences_podcasts_webinars.md

 thumbnailImage: /img/Bewerbungsfoto.jpg
 ---

-Here, you can find a list of all the talks I gave at conferences, webinars, podcasts, workshops, and all the other places you can and could hear me talk. :-)
+Here, you can find a list of all the talks I gave at conferences, webinars, podcasts, workshops, and all the other places you can and could hear me talk.
+You will also find a section with magazine articles and books I've written. :-)

 ![](https://secure.meetupstatic.com/s/img/5455565085016210254/logo/svg/logo--script.svg)